The Smell Of Rain… Or Is IT?

 But David, fully awake and listening to additional dire details of their daughter's chances of ever leaving the hospital alive, much less healthy, knew he must confront his wife with the inevitable.

-David walked in and said that we needed to talk about making funeral
+David walked in and said that we needed to talk about making funeralarrangements.

 Diana felt so bad for him because he was doing everything to try to include